 Fancier interface electronics cost extra.
-Because SCSI is richer and more complex, with more customer-modifiable options and host connectivity, it takes more electronics and more memory space.
-This is the only difference that truly arises solely from the choice of interface.
+Because SCSI is richer and more complex, with more customer-modifiable options and host connectivity, it takes more electronics and

 Finally, high reliability costs extra.
 It needs to be considered in every component and material choice along the way, as well as in the overall design.
 It also has to take into account the duty cycle targets for the expected workload and the expected environment.